 How do I pay my annual fee?

-If you have not yet registered for our eServices system, you may do so by emailing firstname.lastname@example.org.
+If you have not yet registered for eServices, you can do so by emailing email@example.com.

 Can I pay my annual fee by instalments?

 No. It is a requirement of the Gambling Act 2005 for operators to pay their annual fee in full before the anniversary date stated on their operating licence.

 I can't pay my annual fee, will I lose my licence?

 It is a requirement of the Gambling Act 2005 for operators to pay their annual fee in full before the anniversary date stated on their operating licence.
 If you cannot pay then we must revoke your licence.

 If your licence has been revoked because of non-payment of your annual fee, but you wish to continue operating, you will need to re-apply.
 Until a new licence is issued, you should not conduct any activities that your licence permits.

 If you re-apply for a licence, we will consider your past and present financial circumstances - this will include the resources likely to be available to carry out the licensed activities.